 Taking a dip in on of these outdoor swimming pools in Cornwall is an invigorating experience that sharpens your senses.
 And not just because of the fresh temperature of the lakes, rivers, quarries and seas in which people swim.
-Taking the plunge away from the often sterile, same-old indoor pools with their heavy scent of chlorine to the great outdoors is easier than you think.
-Especially in Cornwall.
+Away from the often sterile, characterless indoor pools with their heavy scent of chlorine, taking the plunge in the great outdoors is easier than you think.
+Especially in the number of outdoor swimming pools in Cornwall.

-Located just east of St.Ives, Portminster Beach is the perfect place for a sea swim in Cornwall.
+Located just east of St Ives, Portminster Beach is the perfect place for a sea swim in Cornwall.
 Porthminster is fully lifeguarded during the summer months and has to be one of the most pristine beaches in West Cornwall.
 The crescent of golden sand benefits from a warm climate and translucent blue waters.
 We suggest you make the most of the cawing gull alarm clock and take an early morning swim when the sea is millpond like and mirroring the sky.

 Just a 30 minute drive from St.Ives, Portheras Cove is situated on a wild stretch of Cornish coast.
 Park up in the Farm car park at the end of ‘Rose Valley’.
 The sandy cove sprawls out from a shallow valley and features azure blue waters that wouldn’t look out of place in the med.
 The sandy shore offers easy access to the water.
 Seals are often spotted here so watch out for them too.

-Quarry swimming in Cornwall: Bakers Clay Pit
+Quarry swimming in Cornwall

 When thinking of outdoor swimming pools in Cornwall, you might think of lidos, sea pools and idyllic coves.
 However, you can head inland and find some amazing outdoor swimming spots as well.
 Cornwall’s industrial history mainly involves pulling minerals and metal from out the ground, resulting in a lot of sizeable quarries.
 One of these is Bakers Clay Pit, just 13 minutes inland from St.Ives.
 Situated on moorland, this spring fed lake is adorned with the remnants of mining works and lined with greenery.
 It offers a serene environment for swimming: no tides, waves or jellyfish.
 There’s space to park and it’s dog friendly.

 Wild swimming in Cornwall

 A little further afield than the West Cornwall located spots but well worth the trip, or should we say pilgrimage.
 Siutuated at the sacred site of St.Nectan, the river Trevillet carved its way through the slate creating a magnificent 60ft waterfall.
 The water cascades down into a beautiful valley forming a shallow pool.
 The water is clear, clean and lined by green moss, ferns and grasses.
 This really is a special, fairytale location to swim in.
 Wild yet beautiful.
 Prayers, inscriptions and offerings are woven in to the surrounding trees as this spot is regarded as a place of mysticism and spirituality.

 Skinny dipping in Cornwall

-Another tricky location to get to, this time involving a clifftop walk and steep descent down a rocky path that leads to the beach.
+Another slightly tricky location to get to, this time involving a clifftop walk and steep descent down a rocky path that leads to the beach.
 Pedn Vounder is a sheltered sandy cove.
 Neighbouring Porthcurno, of which you can walk to at low tide, this beach is often much quieter.
 However, it is an unofficial naturist beach so pack your birthday suits!
 To the east of the beach lies Logan Rock, a rectangular block of granite weighing over 70 tons which can be moved back and forth by a single person.

-Cornwall is blessed with beautiful coastline and countryside with pools a plenty.
-We suggest using website Wild Swim to discover your own spots alongside our suggestions of open water bathing spots and outdoor swimming pools in Cornwall.
+Cornwall is blessed with a beautiful coastline and countryside with pools a plenty.
+We suggest using the website Wild Swim to discover your own spots alongside our suggestions of open water bathing spots and outdoor swimming pools Cornwall.
 And of course, follow the tide times and open air swimming guidelines from RNLI backed Swim Safe.